pjvdl/openGBW/README.md

 1) Navigate to the PlatformIO IDE from the plugin navigation sidebar
 2) Expand the build configuration that you want to use and select Build
-3) Once built, upload to the esp32 via the USB port on the esp32 (not the UART port)
+3) Once built, upload to the esp32 via the USB port on the esp32 (UART port also works?)

 If you want to debug, preform the same steps using the debug configuration.
 The install and configuration of the PlatformIO plugin and project should have created a number of standard VSCode debug configurations.